Inventory Management using Operations as Code

 and choose Instances.

-- Select the first instance and then choose Actions, Instance Settings, and Attach/Replace IAM Role.
+- Select the first instance and then choose Actions, Security, and Modify IAM Role.

-- Under Attach/Replace IAM Role, select ManagedInstancesRole from the drop down list and choose Apply.
+- Under Modify IAM Role, select ManagedInstancesRole from the drop down list and choose Save.

 - Repeat this process, assigning ManagedInstancesRole to each of the 3 remaining instances.